wp-plugins/woocommerce-compare-products/readme.txt

 >* Backbone.js live synch between compare list in widget and table loaded by pop-up or on new window.
 >* Lightweight - all events are parsed via the backbone.js JSON interface with the WooCommerce JSON REST API

->= Sass #dynamic {stylesheets}

->* All front end style is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets}
->* All admin panels are built in Sass
+= Products Express Manager =

+* Product Express Manager - If your time is worth anything to you - you will want this feature.
+* Saves you hours, days or even weeks of work (on larger stores) in apply compare to your products

-= Compare Audio and Video =
+= Compare Videos and Audio files =

 * Compare Audio - Shows the default WordPress Audio player in the Comparison table.
 Supported formats .mp3, .m4a, .ogg, .wav file
-* Compare Video - Shows and plays Youtube, Vimeo and WordPressTV videos in the Comparison table.
+* Compare Video - Shows and plays Youtube, Vimeo and WordPressTV videos in the Comparison tabl

-= Huge Time Saving and Productivity Boost =
-* Product Express Manager - worth the price of the Pro Version upgrade on its own
-* Saves you hours, days or even weeks of work setting up the compare products feature on products on larger stores

-= Advanced User UI =
+= Full Sass #dynamic {stylesheets} functions =

-* All of the In-Plugin Custom Style and layout settings are activated.
+* All of the Sass #dynamic {stylesheets} Style and layout settings are activated.
+* Create a unique style and layout of the Compare front end features in Sass without touching the code.
 * Activates the 'View Cart' feature on Product Cards.
-* Activates all Product Card layout and display styling function.
+* Sass #dynamic {stylesheets} products Grid View layout and display styling function.
-* Activates full Compare Widget layout and styling functions.
+* Sass #dynamic {stylesheets} full Compare Widget layout and styling functions.
-* Activates 'Add to Cart', 'View Cart' feature on the comparison table.
+* Sass #dynamic {stylesheets} 'Add to Cart', 'View Checkout' custom style feature on the comparison table.
-* Activates full Comparison Table layout and style functions.
+* Sass #dynamic {stylesheets} full Comparison Table layout and style functions.

 = Localization =